bkiefer/vonda/ReadMe.md

   mvn install
   ```

 There is also a visual debugger/GUI for VOnDA: https://github.com/yoshegg/rudibugger

 ## Documentation

 Detailed user documentation can be found in the doc folder of the project.

+## Version information

+This is version 3.0 of VOnDA.
+If you have used an older version,
+especially 2.x, please consult the documentation about the breaking
+changes and the automatic converter, which is provided in this git
+repository on a special branch.